1. What is WIOCC?

-WIOCC’s customer are African and international fixed-line and mobile operators, internet service providers, infrastructure providers, academic and medical institutions and governments.
+WIOCC’s customer are African and international fixed-line and mobile operators, internet service providers, infrastructure providers, OTTs and content providers, academic and medical institutions and governments.

 5. What is the extent of WIOCC’s coverage?

-WIOCC has capacity on many of the submarine cable systems landing in Africa – including EASSy, EIG, WACS, SAT3, SMW3, TEAMS, SAFE and SEACOM.
-This, together with its comprehensive terrestrial reach, allows WIOCC to design solutions tailored to each customer’s specific requirements for capacity, diversity, low latency, etc. In the case of EASSy, EIG and WACS, WIOCC has made strategic investments to secure large amounts of capacity at extremely competitive prices.
+WIOCC has capacity on many of the submarine cable systems landing in Africa – including EASSy, EIG, SAT3, Seacom, SMW4, SMW5, TEAMS, TE North and WACS.
+This, together with its comprehensive terrestrial reach, allows WIOCC to design solutions tailored to each customer’s specific requirements for capacity, diversity, low latency, etc. In the case of EASSy, EIG, SMW5, TE North and WACS, WIOCC has made strategic investments to secure large amounts of capacity at extremely competitive prices.